cconn30/ccxyz/content/post/papers.md

 ## Publications

-1. C. Connard, B. Ingimarson, R. Nichols, and A. Paul, *Weak convergence of spectral shift functions revisited,* 2024. *Pure and Applied Functional Analysis*, Vol. 9 (2024), No. 4, 1023-1051.
+1. *Weak convergence of spectral shift functions revisited,* with B. Ingimarson, R. Nichols, and A. Paul, *Pure and Applied Functional Analysis*, Vol. 9, No. 4, 1023-1051 (2024). [pdf](https://arxiv.org/pdf/2211.14970)

 ## Expository works